stemey/baucis/README.md

 Later make requests:

  * GET /vegetable/:id &mdash; get the addressed document
- * POST /vegetable/:id &mdash; currently unimplemented (in the future will push the data into a field specified for the addressed object)
- * PUT /vegetable/:id &mdash; create or update the given document
+ * PUT /vegetable/:id &mdash; create or update the addressed document
  * DEL /vegetable/:id &mdash; delete the addressed object

  * GET /vegetables/ &mdash; get all documents (in the future will accept query args to pass to the mongo server)
- * POST /vegetables/ &mdash; creates a new object and sends back its ID
+ * POST /vegetables/ &mdash; creates a new document and sends back its ID
  * PUT /vegetables/ &mdash; replace all documents with given new documents
  * DEL /vegetables/ &mdash; delete all documents (also will accept query args in future)